deephaven-examples/solo-que-tournament-bracket-creator/Docs/Motivation.md

 ### Being smart about choosing teams

-The "elegant" method of choosing teams can be broken down into the following steps:
+The "smarter" method of choosing teams can be broken down into the following steps:

 - Gather player names and MMR
 - Generate a list of all possible teams